mmottl/aifad/README.md

 from input data to output one bit of information, is printed to `stderr`.
 If `-no-hmod` is specified, no human-readable model will be printed.

-If you also want to store the learnt model in a machine-readable format for later use (application), then you will have to specify a name for the model file using the `-model` flag, e.g.:
+If you also want to store the learned model in a machine-readable format for later use (application), then you will have to specify a name for the model file using the `-model` flag, e.g.: